Courses and Credit

 For any questions on course approval please make an appointment with an advisor in Study Abroad.

 Internships that are completed on an approved summer study abroad program may be eligible for Brandeis credit but would likely be granted provisional approval pending the final internship placement details.
-It is up to the department as to whether major/minor credit can be awarded for an internship.
+It is up to the department whether major/minor credit can be awarded for an internship.
 If you have been given provisional approval, please make sure that you bring your course work and papers back to Brandeis.
 You may need to provide these documents to our office in order to receive Brandeis University credit.

 In addition to summer study abroad programs, students may want to speak to the Hiatt Career Center about other non-credit bearing internship opportunities.